hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 -->

-# HP Helion OpenStack&reg; 1.1 Cinder (Volume): Auto-zoning - Brocade Fibre Channel Zone Manager
+# HP Helion OpenStack&reg; 1.1 Block Storage (Cinder): Auto-zoning - Brocade Fibre Channel Zone Manager

 Zoning is a fabric-based service in a Storage Area Network (SAN), which enables you to group host and storage nodes that need to communicate.
 Zoning allows nodes to communicates with each other if they are the member of a same zone.

 The Fibre Channel Zone Manager allows FC SAN Zone/Access control management in conjunction with Fibre Channel block storage.
 OpenStack Cinder supports the auto-zoning functionality from Icehouse release.

 HP Helion OpenStack&reg; 1.1 supports Brocade FC Zone Manager.
-Cinder needs to be configured to enable auto-zoning using Brocade FC Zone Manager.
-The following section describes the procedure to enable auto-zoning in Cinder using Brocade FC Zone Manager.
+Block Storage (Cinder) needs to be configured to enable auto-zoning using Brocade FC Zone Manager.
+The following section describes the type of configuration:

+1. Add Brocade Zone Manager configuration to` cinder.config`
+2. Configure HP 3PAR Storeserv as storage backend with Brocade Zone Manager.
+3. Configure HP Storevirtual as storage backend with Brocade Zone Manager.